VaishnaviGunwante/selenium-cucumber-java/doc/canned_steps.md

 	Then radio button having xpath "(.*?)" should be unselected Then radio button having css "(.*?)" should be unselected

-To assert that radio button group selected by text use any of the following steps : By which ???
+To assert that radio button group selected by text use any of the following steps :

 	Then option "(.*?)" by text from radio button group having id "(.*?)" should be selected Then option "(.*?)" by text from radio button group having name "(.*?)" should be selected